Electronic leak detection

 1. To check for leaks, close the manual valves on the gauge set.

-2. If low pressure or no pressure is indicated, charge approximately 300 g of refrigerant into the system.
-For more information, refer to the chapter Repairing, evacuating and charging the air conditioning system (A/C) available in this section.
+2. If little or no pressure is indicated, charge approximately 300 g of refrigerant into the system.
+For more information, refer to the Repairing, Evacuating, and Charging the Air Conditioning (A/C) System chapter in this section.

-2. Use an automatic calibrated R134a halogen leak detector to find leaks in the refrigerant system.
-For information on detecting leaks using the leak detector and how to use this device, see the instructions that came with the leak detector.
+2. Use an automatic calibrated R134a halogen leak detector to detect leaks in the refrigerant system.
+For information on detecting leaks using a leak detector and on operating the leak detector, refer to the instructions supplied with the leak detector.

 3. If a leak is found, repair the A/C system.
-For more information, refer to the chapter Repairing, evacuating and charging the air conditioning system (A/C) available in this section.
+For more information, refer to the Repairing, Evacuating, and Charging the Air Conditioning (A/C) System chapter in this section.

 Link to this page in different formats